-After Vishukkani, every one takes bath and come in their new clothes to collect the Vishukkaineetam (distribution of wealth, usually coins) from the elders of the house, to wish them prosperity.
-These days some people give vishukkaineetam as notes, instead of coins.
+After Vishukkani, every one takes bath and come in their new clothes to collect the Vishukkaineetam which is usually coins as a symbol of distribution of wealth, from the elders of the house, to wish them prosperity.
+These days some people give vishukkaineetam as currency notes, instead of coins.
 It is fun to see each other how much each one has got a collection of vishukkaineetam amount.
-The head of the family gives vishukkaineetam to the servants and other workers who work for them, wishing them prosperity.
+The head of the family also gives vishukkaineetam to the servants and other workers who work for them, wishing them prosperity.

 - Vishu Festival of Kerala, Vishu 2018, Kerala New Year 2018, विशु

 Vishu is one of the important festivals of Kerala which is the 1st day of Medam (March-April), the Kerala New Year and in 2018 it falls on April 15